The Graph Minor Structure Theorem through Bidimensionality: The lower bound

 \eqref{foundastion} implies that, in the definition of our treewidth extension in \eqref{attempting}, our results would be the same if we write instead:

-It would be an interesting project to investigate the behaviour, in particular with respect to universal obstructions, of the parameter $\p^{\star}_{\Ecal_{\Sbbb}}(G)$ for minor-monotone parameters $\p$ where $\mathsf{tw}\preceq\p$.
+It would be an interesting project to investigate the behavior, in particular with respect to universal obstructions, of the parameter $\p^{\star}_{\Ecal_{\Sbbb}}(G)$ for minor-monotone parameters $\p$ where $\tw\preceq\p$.

 \paragraph{Parametric dependencies.} Notice that in the proof of \cref{abominations} the only relation in \eqref{final_meop} that is not polynomial is $\Sbbb\mbox{-}\mathsf{\mathsf{rhw}}\preceq \mathsf{sobs}(\Sbbb)\mbox{-}\bg$, which is conditioned by the exponential bounds in \cref{thm_globalstructure}.
-Also the dependencies of the bounds of the GMST \cref{intimation} are super-polynomial; in fact they are of order $2^{\poly(k)}$), according to \cite{KawarabayashiTW18anewp}.
-To improve these dependencies to polynomial ones is a running challenge in the field of structural graph theory.
-It appears that such an improvement for \cref{abominations} prerequires some progress on the bounds \cref{intimation} as well.
+Also the dependencies of the bounds of the GMST \cref{intimation} are super-polynomial; in fact they are of order $2^{\poly(k)}$, according to \cite{KawarabayashiTW18anewp}.
+To improve these dependencies to polynomial ones has been a running challenge in the field of structural graph theory for a long time.
+Very recently this problem has been resolved affirmatively by Gorsky, Seweryn, and Wiederrecht \cite{GorskySW25Polynomial}.
+In light of this result it seems reasonable to expect that also the final relation, i.\@ e.\@~ $\Sbbb\mbox{-}\mathsf{\mathsf{rhw}}\preceq \mathsf{sobs}(\Sbbb)\mbox{-}\bg,$ can become polynomial.
+This indicates that \cref{abominations} should also hold with polynomial bounds.

 \paragraph{Acknowledgements:} We are thankful to Laure Morelle, Christophe Paul, Evangelos Protopapas, and Giannos Stamoulis, for their helpful comments on the containments and the presentation of this paper.